 The Invention of the Cell Phone Was a Multi-Generational Effort

-While demonstrated in 1973, it would be another decade of development before Motorola’s cell phone—the world’s first—made it to market, and commercial cellular service for handheld cell phones began.
-Selling for about $3,500 at the time, no one—not even Cooper—could see Motorola’s DynaTAC 8000x being the first step on the road to the kind of communications revolution to come.
+While demonstrated in 1973, it would be another decade of development before Motorola’s cell phone — the world’s first — made it to market, and commercial cellular service for handheld cell phones began.
+Selling for about $3,500 at the time, no one — not even Cooper — saw Motorola’s DynaTAC 8000x as the first step towards a communications revolution to come.

 “I have to confess that [the widespread global use of cell phones] would have been a stretch at the time and in 1983 those first phones cost $3,500, which is the equivalent of $7,000 today,” Cooper said in 2003.
 “But we did envision that someday the phone would be so small that you could hang it on your ear or even have it embedded under your skin.”

-As for whether Cooper accepted the title given to him by history, the father of the cell phone, he felt that the honor should be shared.
-“Even though I conceived of it,” he said, “it really took teamwork and literally hundreds of people ended up creating the vision of what cellular is today, which by the way is not complete.
+As for whether Cooper accepted the title given to him by history, Father of the Cell Phone, he felt that the honor should be shared.
+“Even though I conceived of it,” he said, “it really took teamwork, and literally hundreds of people ended up creating the vision of what cellular is today, which by the way is not complete.
 We are still working on it and still trying to make it better.”

-For a more comprehensive look at the history behind the cell phone you can also check out this video;
+For a more comprehensive look at the history behind the cell phone, you can also check out our video below.